Happymic/EEERover2024/metro-starter-arduino/README.md

 ## Building the project

 Additional libraries are needed to use Arduino IDE with the Metro M0 board and WiFi module.
 [Follow the instructions from Adafruit](https://learn.adafruit.com/adafruit-metro-m0-express/arduino-ide-setup) to add support for the Metro M0 Express board in Arduino IDE.
+Alternatively, you can build the project in [Visual Studio Code using PlatformIO](../metro-starter-pio/README.md).

 The WiFi communication functions are provided by the WiFiWebServer library, which also must be installed with the Library Manager.
 The library installs its own set of example sketches and has an [API reference](https://github.com/khoih-prog/WiFiWebServer).
 The demonstration code in this repository is based on these examples.